 Jenny joined the Dragonfly squad as a contractor in 2019, helping to lead specific projects as well as jumping in to edit reports large and small.
-In 2021, she earned her official wings on staff as a senior editor, and she hasn’t looked back since!
+In 2021, she earned her official wings on staff as a senior editor before quickly moving on to project manager, and she hasn’t looked back since!

 Jenny’s editing career started at UC Davis in the 1990s, where she worked in the campus newspaper’s advertising department, proofing ads and overseeing graphic artists (she also had a job on campus installing telephones for UCD’s IT department that meant she got to drive a swanky golfcart around, but that’s a story for a different field).

 From there, she moved on to work as an in-house editor for Cornell’s ag econ department for two years before she said nuts to this weather and moved back to California.
 Joining the IEEE Computer Society’s publication team in the early 2000s, she worked her way up from assistant editor to senior editor to team manager, which also involved launching a new magazine, running the Society’s flagship title (among six other smaller titles), and keeping the wheels running smoothly on her seven-person staff.